vicinity/developer-documentation/README.md

 This will most likely require at least two accounts to support a production environment and a separate account for all other environments, like staging.

 In order to create AWS accounts, a service request will need to be raised and there can be some lead time in getting this account established.
-It is strongly advised that this creation process is managed through Vicinity’s DevOps group (Avi Beetul)
+It is strongly advised that this creation process is managed through Vicinity’s DevOps group

 <br />
 </details>